 Around the Year by Elsa Beskow: Short and simple seasonal poems for each month of the year with gorgeous illustrations.
 3+ years

-Great for families or groups with an age range as there is something for everyone, whether you homeschool or for something to dip into on the weekends and in the holidays.
+Great for families or groups with an age range as there is something for everyone, whether you homeschool or are a teacher or for something to dip into on the weekends and in the holidays.
 We have loved this over the past few years with children aged 9,7 & 3.
 Each week we have gone for a walk looking out for the weekly topic and followed it up with some sketching or using field guides to identify plants.
 It includes a painting and a poem for each week.
 Just wonderful!
 I stick the painting up by our kitchen table to appreciate together each week.
 You can view a sample of the curriculum here.
 For all ages.

 The web is full of places to search for ideas but if you are short on time here are some that I have found helpful to look for ideas of things to do or places to visit: